Historic Kansas City Star building poised to drive AI innovation

 Economic and Community Impact

-Local business owners are cautiously optimistic.
-Jill Cockson, owner of Chartreuse Saloon across the street, said she hopes the project will bring consistent foot traffic to downtown Kansas City.
-“We need more people coming downtown every day, not just occasionally,” she noted.
+Local businesses are cautiously optimistic.
+Jill Cockson, owner of Chartreuse Saloon across the street, noted that sustained activity—not sporadic traffic—is what downtown needs most.
+“We need more people coming downtown every day, not just occasionally,” she said.

 Key Challenges